kinopio-club/kinopio-help/posts/delete-your-account.md

 ---
-title: Adding Images to Cards
-tags: ['How to Use']
+title: Delete Your Account
+tags: ['User Settings']
 color: cyan
 ---
-# Delete Your Account

 You can permanently delete your account – including all the spaces in it.
 You can do this by going to `Your user avatar → Settings → Remove All Your Data`.